eric80116/crescendo-workshop/07-EVENT-TRACKING.md

 ![09-event-tracking-9](/static/image/09-event-tracking-9.png)

 12. Switch back to the **Code** tab.
 13. Replace the defualt code with the following code.
-This code is follow with [MIT-0 license](:assetUrl{path="/personalize-workshop/LICENSE" source=s3}).
 ```
 import json
 import boto3